Everything Nurses Need to Know About ACLS, BLS & PALS Certifications

 - Effective communication as a member and leader of a resuscitation team

-About Pediatric Advanced Life Support (PALS) certification?
+What is the Pediatric Advanced Life Support (PALS) Certification?

 PALS is a specialty certification that specifically teaches medical professionals life-saving care to infants and children.
 PALS is not designed for the critically ill neonate and is not used in the NICU setting.
 It is designed to teach rescuers how to properly assess patients, provide advanced interventions, and utilizing scenarios while applying critical thinking skills.